ThiagoxxLive/ThiagoxxLive/README.md

 Software Developer at **Nasajon**.

-Actually, working with back-end engineering.
+Actually, working with back-end engineering and software architecture.

 Get int touch: